devpunks/snuggsi/bin/README.md

 $ bin/distribute
 ```

-  Used to mark revisions of library upstream
+  Used to mark revisions of library upstream on [Github](https://github.com/devpunks/snuggsi).

 ## [`integrate`](integrate)